 *Please note that this is a live training event and attendance and participation are expected.*

-Balance due at least 4-weeks prior to commencement of training and can be made as a single payment or two payments.
+Balance due at least 4-weeks prior to commencement of training and can be made as a single payment of $2500 or two instalment payments of $1250.

 Cost includes GST and all participant inclusions